-Dr Simon Prince is a Visiting Lecturer at King’s College London and the author of Northern Ireland’s ’68: Civil Rights, Global Revolt and the Origins of the Troubles (Irish Academic Press, 2007).
+Simon Prince is Senior Lecturer in Canterbury Christ Church University’s School of Humanities.
+His publications include Northern Ireland’s ’68: Civil Rights, Global Revolt and the Origins of the Troubles (IAP, 2007, New Edition 2018).

 Professor Geoffrey Warner is a Supernumerary Fellow in Modern History at Brasenose College Oxford.
 He is the author of many books and has published widely in the field of Northern Ireland’s history.